Church of Our Lady of Mount Carmel (Manhattan)

-Pope Leo XIII granted the image a Pontifical decree of Canonical Coronation on 12 May 1903.
-Pope Pius X carried over the Pontifical decree and donated a gemstone for the crown to which the rite of coronation was executed on 10 July 1904.
+Pope Leo XIII granted the image a canonical coronation on 12 May 1903.
+Pope Pius X donated a gemstone for the crown, and the rite of coronation was executed on 10 July 1904.

 History

-The church itself was constructed in 1884 by Reverend Emil Kirner of the Order of the Pallottines.
+The church itself was constructed in 1884 by Fr Emil Kirner of the Order of the Pallottines.
 At the time, the parishioners held mass at East 111th street until the completion of the shrine in 1885.
 The church at the time cost US$40,000 though did not formally open until 7 August 1887.

+The church's formal address is 448 East 116th Street, although the entrance to the church building is on East 115th Street, just off Pleasant Avenue.

 The former shrine became populated with incoming Italian and Bohemian congregants and Our Lady of Mount Carmel was the second Italian parish in New York City and the first Southern Italian parish.